esluyter/ESTimeline/README.md

   - Clock follow: e.g. sync up with an Ableton timeline or midi show control
 - Track/clips
   - Set default params per track (e.g. pan: -1)
-  - Name clips to access them from other clips - e.g. to set Synth params
   - Reference clips to create clones that all change together
 - Envelopes
   - More live interaction - e.g. map a controller to a bus and record its movements to an envelope